hazarjast/5g_rpi4_build/README.md

 ## Parts List
 I've included affiliate links to items which are sold by The Wireless Haven as I prefer to support local merchants were possible.
-The rest of the items can be sourced from the usual suspects and I'm not a big enough 'creator' to be accepted into their affilate programs so I won't be adding links for them :)
+The rest of the items can be sourced from the usual suspects (typically Amzon or AliExpress) via the non-affiliate links provided.

 * **Quectel RM502Q-AE**
   * Supports all current LTE and NR low and mid-spectrum bands by US carriers (no mmWave)